p0358/Fuck_off_EA_App/README.md

 ### What about `local.xml`?

 You don't need to either add or remove anything from that file anymore when using this project, conveniently.

+### How does it work?

+Our custom DLL (named `version.dll`) is loaded by Origin during its startup, after you insert it under its installation directory.
+It conducts function hooks and patches that prevent the upgrade notice from appearing.
+You can study the code for more details.

+### Is it safe?

+Yeah, the thing is open-sourced, and the actual DLL and installer in Releases section is built by GitHub Actions CI.
+You can always compile it yourself too if so you wish...

 ### What if EA breaks something again?
 Will this keep working forever?